Agency monitoring

 Client booking path gets worse after an update

-A recurring run finds a new high-severity booking issue that was not present in the previous baseline.
+A recurring run finds a new high-priority booking issue that was not present in the previous reference scan.

-Fix: Review the affected URL, repair the changed link or widget, and rerun the scan after publishing.
+Fix: Review the page to fix, repair the changed link or widget, and rerun the scan after publishing.

 Quote CTA on a client service page returns an error